-Here are a few of the awesomely strange and quirky sights I saw in Cleveland.
+Here are a few of the awesomely strange and quirky things to see in Cleveland.

 Movie memorabilia, A Christmas Story House